samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 # Restore Wi-Fi for Atheros on macOS Monterey to Sequoia

-Apple dropped the kext/support for Atheros cards in macOS Mojave, and is necessary to inject older versions of kexts.
+Apple dropped the kext/support for Atheros cards in macOS Mojave, and since then necessary to reinject  kexts taken from older versions of macOS.
 Starting from Monterey, additional patches are needed to be installed using OpenCore Legacy Patcher (OCLP).

 Supported chipsets that had support dropped in Mojave, these include: